We’re saving the world by going green, now let’s save our bodies by pouring fewer toxins and impurities into it

 A sedative is a substance that depresses the central nervous system (CNS), Sedatives can be referred to as tranquilizers, depressants, anxiolytics, soporifics, sleeping pills, downers, or sedative-hypnotics.
 Sedatives can be abused to produce an overly-calming effect (alcohol being the classic and most common sedating drug).
 At high doses or when they are abused, many of these drugs can cause unconsciousness and even death.

 Doctors and nurses often administer sedatives to patients in order to dull the patient’s anxiety related to painful or anxiety-provoking procedures.
 Although sedatives do not relieve pain in themselves, they can be a useful adjunct to analgesics in preparing patients for surgery, and are commonly given to patients before they are anesthetized, or before other highly uncomfortable and invasive procedures like cardiac catheterization or MRI.
-They increase tractability and compliance of children or troublesome or demanding patients.
-Patients in intensive care units are almost always sedated unless they are unconscious from their condition.

 The intricate purple flower pictured above was shown to be as effective as sedatives in the benzodiazepine (valium) family, the aerial parts of this herb are great for nervous tension and anxiety.
-In recent research, passion flower extract at 45 drops daily (tincture) was shown to be as effective as oxazepam (similar to valium).
+In recent research, passionflower extract at 45 drops daily (tincture) was shown to be as effective as oxazepam (similar to valium).
 This nervine herb is also “antispasmodic” which makes it great for people with constant nervous twitching.

 This is probably one of my favorite herbs, which is why it got the award for “Best Herb of 2007.”
-Unlike most of the herbs on this list that are designed to be taken at night or at least late afternoon, both Ashwagandha and schisandra (listed below) are terrific “adaptogenic” herbs that help us tolerate our stressful days that much better.
+Unlike most of the herbs on this list that are designed to be taken at night or at least late afternoon, both Ashwagandha and Schisandra (listed below) are terrific “adaptogenic” herbs that help us tolerate our stressful days that much better.
 You can make some tea, or grab some capsules of the organic root and take two capsules twice a day.

 This herb is specifically intended for those that are exhausted and agitated or debilitated by stress.
 In Ayurvedic medicine, ashwagandha is a renowned anti-aging and rejuvenating herb.

 Referred to as “Chinese Prozac” this herb is commonly unappreciated and underutilized in American herbal practice.
 Schisandra is a terrific daytime adaptogen herb and should be taken as is recommended with Ashwagandha, two capsules with breakfast and lunch, or a cup of tea in the morning and afternoon.
-The berries can be made into a nice aperitif for those with a low libido.
+The berries can be made into a nice aperitif for those with low libido.

-The bright orange flowers of the California poppy, leaves and other aerial parts are sedative, anti-spasmodic, and mild pain relievers.
+The bright orange flowers of the California poppy, leaves, and other aerial parts are sedative, antispasmodic, and mild pain relievers.
 This is also a gentle herb used for colic and agitation in children.
 Do not use this herb or any other sedative herbs in pregnancy.

 No, I am not recommending that you drink more beer to calm down.
 However, the herb commonly used to make beer bitter also works as a sedative.
-It is extremely bitter though so is best given a small part in your herbal tea formula for insomnia or stress.
+It is extremely bitter though so is best to give a small part in your herbal tea formula for insomnia or stress.
 Do not combine with prescription sleep aids due to an additive effect.

-A well known Polynesian psychotropic sedative, this herb is sedative and “spasmolytic” and thus helpful for chronic pain conditions.
+A well-known Polynesian psychotropic sedative, this herb is sedative and “spasmolytic” and thus helpful for chronic pain conditions.
 Several conflicting studies debate the safety of using this herb with alcohol.
 Liver damage is thought to occur if used in large doses in conjunction with alcohol.
 This research, however, was used to scare many people away from using kava kava for whatever reason.

 People need to simply remember that herbs are medicines and that a herb with actions similar to prescription sleep aids and analgesics will, of course, pack the same side effects.
 A strong herb demands respect.
 When used ceremoniously, or occasionally this herb does not run the risks it runs when it is heavily abused.

 The best way to safely use kava kava is in an organic tea form.
 Look for a tea blend that includes kava, or makes your own.
-This herb should not be used in large doses, and large doses should not be used over a long term.
+This herb should not be used in large doses, and large doses should not be used over the long term.
 Do not combine with alcohol, or use during pregnancy or nursing.
 Chronic abuse will result in a horrible scaly skin rash.